Itskillmaster/spluspy/README.md

 SplusPy is a Python library designed specifically for building **Soroush Plus self-bots** (userbots).
 It provides a clean, intuitive API for automating your personal Soroush Plus account with ease.

 > ⚠️ **Note:** This is a **self-bot framework** — it operates on your personal account, not a bot account.
-Please adhere to Telegram's Terms of Service.
+Please adhere to Soroush's Terms of Service.

 ---